Ontology Object Properties are Data Model Associative Entities – not Relationships

 • The Fund Portfolio has a Balance.

-Note that the Inference Engine (Reasoner) will infer that all has Principal Amounts are also has Monetary Amounts.
-In SPARQL, we can query all values via has Monetary Amount.
+Note that the Inference Engine (Reasoner) will infer that all have Principal and Monetary Amounts.
+In SPARQL, we can query all values using the Monetary Amount.

-Hierarchies of Associative Entities are also an important Data Model pattern.
-The IBM Banking Data Warehouse Model, for example, has deep hierarchies between the nine data concepts.
+The hierarchy of associative entities is also an important data model pattern.
+For example, the IBM Banking Data Warehouse Model has deep hierarchies between the nine data concepts.

 Has Monetary Amount Hierarchy (wrong and correct)